cds-astro/cds-healpix-python/docs/contribute.rst

 To work on the documentation you have to install a few more packages:

-- `sphinx <http://www.sphinx-doc.org/en/master/>`__: responsible for building the documentation in HTML
+- `sphinx <http://www.sphinx-doc.org/en/master/>`__ is responsible for building the documentation in HTML.
-- `numpydoc <https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html>`__ allowing to write the API documentation using numpy docstrings
+- `numpydoc <https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html>`__ defines a very convenient way to write API documentation by introducing the numpy docstring format.
-- `sphinxcontrib-bibtex <https://sphinxcontrib-bibtex.readthedocs.io/en/latest/>`__ allowing the definition of bibtex references
+- `sphinxcontrib-bibtex <https://sphinxcontrib-bibtex.readthedocs.io/en/latest/>`__ allows to add bibtex references to the documentation.
-- `mocpy <https://mocpy.readthedocs.io/en/latest/>`__ is used for generating nice plots of the HEALPix cells obtained
+- `mocpy <https://mocpy.readthedocs.io/en/latest/>`__ is used to generate plots of the HEALPix cells obtained.
-- `matplotlib <https://matplotlib.org/>`__ is used by `mocpy` for plotting purposes
+- `matplotlib <https://matplotlib.org/>`__ is used by `mocpy` for plotting purposes.

 These packages can be installed via pip but are already referred in `requirements-dev.txt`.
 So if you did a: